Frequently Asked Questions

 How do I receive Continuing Education Clock Hours for this conference?
 Will I receive a certificate?

 Credits will be automatically applied to your record.
 You can go to the NCDA website, www.ncda.org, click on LOGIN to access your account.
 Once you’re in your profile, find View My CE History.
 This is where you will see how many CEs you’ve earned for attending the event, as well as print out your certificate if necessary.
 Members can come to this page anytime in the future to view your CE history and print certificates.
 (Non-members will be given temporary access.)
 If you have any questions, please contact NCDA Headquarters: (918) 663-7060.

-View the online Agenda or click here for the Virtual Conference Presentations.
-The virtual conference platform (available to registrants only) includes full session descriptions and the most current schedule.
+View the online Agenda or the conference app.
+The app and virtual conference platform (available to registrants only) includes full session descriptions and the most current schedule.

 You are welcome to browse our website at any time or contact NCDA headquarters to ask questions.
 You can join NCDA and take advantage of the membership discounts available for conference registration and career resources!
 During the conference, be sure to attend the annual Membership Meeting.

 The only access to participants will be via the virtual conference platform.
 This protects all participants from inappropriate mass marketing.